 October 2017: Dvora Kanegis

-For October, our Paquette Gallery will be full of the beautiful works of Dvora Kanegis.
+For October, our Paquette Gallery will feature the work of Dvora Kanegis.

 About the Artist